unum-cloud/usearch/c/README.md

 usearch_view(index, "index.usearch", &error);
 ```

-Before saving them do disk, you can determine exactly how much disk space the index will take:
+Before saving to disk, you can determine exactly how much disk space the index will take:

 ```c
 size_t bytes = usearch_serialized_length(index, &error);
 ```

-With a known size, you can serialize the index into an in-memory a buffer:
+With a known size, you can serialize the index into an in-memory buffer:

 ```c
 void* buffer = malloc(bytes);